|

 The pattern is called Formee Cross Rectangle and is by Robert Strickland.

+It has 75 facets.
 I hope to locate the miner again this year. |

 |